Assistance programs Lancaster County Nebraska.

 - Rent assistance is available as as part of the Housing and Resources Counseling Program.
-This provides emergency financial assistance that is used for housing expenses, such as funds to pay a security deposit, monthly rent, gas and/or electric bills, and water expenses.
+This provides emergency financial assistance that is used for housing expenses, such as funds to pay a security deposit, monthly rent, gas and/or electric bills, or. water expenses.
 In order to apply for rental or utility bill assistance, the amount that is needed by the applicant must be past due.
 Find additional ways to get rent help in Nebraska.
 There are national and local programs that can help make rent payments.

-Some of the emergency assistance that LAP provides includes aid for many basic needs, including housing stability, food and clothing, utility efficiency, health care, prescriptions, medical services, parenting, and child care.
+Some of the emergency assistance that LAP provides includes resources for many basic needs, including housing stability, food and clothing, or utility efficiency.
+Or get free health care, prescriptions, medical services, parenting, and child care.
 Many low income and uninsured benefit for these financial assistance and health resources.
-Read more free health care.
+Read more on free health care.

 To apply for any of these assistance programs or resources, or to learn more, contact Lincoln Action Program.
 The Main Office is located at 210 "O" Street, Lincoln, NE 68508, and the phone number is (402) 471-4515.

-Center for People in Need Inc. is distributing food weekly to low to moderate income families, the working poor, and unemployed at five neighborhood sites across Lancaster County.
+Center for People in Need Inc. is distributing food weekly to low to moderate income families, the working poor, and unemployed at multiple neighborhood sites across Lancaster County.
 They also offer free ESL classes, use of a computer lab, information on college scholarship programs and other services.
 Dial 402-476-4357.
 The address is 3901 N 27th St, Lincoln, NE 68521.

 Community Action Partnership of Lancaster is another non-profit community action agency for the entire county.
 Numerous emergency and family services are available along with more general case management.
 Relying on federal grants and private donations, the agency does its best to help low income Lancaster County Nebraska families.
 In some cases loans are used and need to be repaid.